netobserv/network-observability-operator/docs/FlowCollector.md

-ipfix describes the settings related to the IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".
+ipfix - <i>deprecated (*)</i> - describes the settings related to the IPFIX-based flow reporter when the "agent.type" property is set to "IPFIX".

 <table>
     <thead>